frictionlessdata/website/site/standards/README.md

 <big><strong>Lightweight yet comprehensive data specifications.</strong></big>

 The Frictionless Data project is built on top of the Frictionless Standards.
-It's a set of specifications created to standartize different aspects of working with data as though how to provide metadata or share infromation about data types.
+It's a set of specifications created to standartize different aspects of working with data as though how to describe a collections on resources or share infromation about data types.

 > This document is an overview of the Frictionless Standards - for more in-depth information please visit [the spec site](https://specs.frictionlessdata.io/) or click on one of the standards below.